-Dr Pagano and Edgar Cayce are the two well known individuals, who discovered using slippery elm bark and Yellow Saffron Tea could be considered as effective home remedies for psoriasis treatments.
+Dr Pagano and Edgar Cayce are the two well known individuals, who discovered using powder of slippery elm bark and Yellow Saffron Tea could be considered as effective home remedies for psoriasis treatments.

 Edgar Cayce’s recommendation for treating Psoriasis symptoms was to use a Slippery Elm Bark Powder Tea and American Yellow Saffron Tea by mixing small amount of slippery elm bark powder and yellow saffron in normal drinking water for up to 3 weeks.
 The person who suffers from Psoriasis symptoms during this period should be following a diet consisting of more of vegetables than meats or sweets – This should then gradually rebuild the digestive system of the person suffering from Psoriasis symptoms, which should then help the symptoms of Psoriasis get better.